Brooks Nader Forgets Pants & Flashes Lacy Bra

 “I fail to see the problem,” joked another fan.

-“You @brooksnaderdon’t need ether one!!!! so sexy xxx,” said a follower.
+“You @brooksnaderdon’t need either one!!!! so sexy xxx,” a third follower wrote.

-At the same time, someone who appears to know Brooks joked with her.
+And someone who appeared to know Brooks joked with her.

 “What u doin postin instagrams when ur supposed to be gettin ur wisdom teeth out,” they asked.